-On March 9, 2021, Democrats in the House of Representatives passed the Protecting the Right to Organize (PRO) Act (H.R.
-842, S. 420).
-Among the list of radical provisions amending current labor laws, the PRO Act would rescind all restrictions on secondary boycotts that currently make it unlawful for unions to impose economic injury on “neutral” third parties that are not involved in an underlying labor dispute, such as consumers, companies or other unions that do business with the company involved in the labor dispute.
+On February 28, 2023, Congressional Democrats reintroduced the Protecting the Right to Organize (PRO) Act (H.R.
+20, S. 567).
+The bill is composed of dozens of provisions that radically rewrite current labor laws.
+One of the most egregious provisions would rescind all restrictions on secondary boycotts that currently make it unlawful for unions to impose economic injury on neutral third parties that are not involved in an underlying labor dispute, such as consumers, companies or other unions that do business with the company involved in the labor dispute.

 Prior to 1947, the National Labor Relations Act (NLRA) contained no discussion of or reference to secondary boycotts.
 In that period, unions frequently targeted neutral businesses and consumers as a means of advancing bargaining goals with a direct employer.
 In response, Congress was forced to pass numerous laws amending the NLRA to halt unions’ coercive and unfair practices – practices President Eisenhower called “blackmail picketing.”
 Despite these restrictions, however, unions continued engaging in secondary boycotts, impacting commerce and the general public.